dasjyotishka/Graph-attention-network-based-multi-level-node-classification-in-a-protein-protein-interaction-graph/README.md

 # Graph-attention-network-based-multi-level-node-classification-in-a-protein-protein-interaction-graph
-This notebook was created as part of an assignment on a practical session for a course on Advanced Deep Learning at CentraleSupélec offered by Dr. Guillaume Charpiat and Matthieu Nastorg
+This notebook was created as part of an assignment for a course on Advanced Deep Learning at CentraleSupélec offered by Dr. Guillaume Charpiat and Matthieu Nastorg

 ## Objective